ismailsimsek/aistorybooks/README.md

 ## Classics to Poem Generator

-Summarizes given classic book as a poem in given poetic style and a image.
-Then saves it as a markdown and pdf file.
+Transforms a classic book into a poem and saves it as markdown and PDF

+**Specify the poem style**: If possible, mention the specific poetic style (e.g., "Alexander Pushkin") for better clarity.

 Output:

 - [poem.md](poem.md)